Ueno Park 上野公園

 However, the 1st floor Children's Library is, as the name suggests, a reading room for children to use, and the 3rd floor Museum is of general interest, where special exhibitions of children's literature from around the world are held several times a year.

-A stroll through International Library of Childrens Literature, Ueno, is recommended even for those not so interested in children's literature.
+A stroll through International Library of Childrens Literature, Ueno, is recommended even for those not that interested in children's literature.
 The building housing the International Library of Childrens Literature, Ueno, is a unique blend of architectures from three different eras, the original 1906 Renaissance-style architecture - expanded on in 1929 - not only beautifully preserved, but expertly unified into a spacious, inspiring modern whole by Tadao Ando, the 1995 recipient of the prestigious Pritzker Architecture Prize.

 Open 9.30 - 5pm (4pm from November through February)